aleph2c/miros/docs/_sources/scribbleexample.rst.txt

 We have our theory, but we are hackers not philosophers.
 We have more work to do.
 Hackers ruthlessly deploy the scientific method to seek understanding about things they care about.
-Hackers four hard things over and over again:
+Hackers do four hard things over and over again:

 1. Think.
 2. Move past technical boundaries